flowdock/api-docs/docs/Thread-Actions.md

 <span id="/update-action"></span>
 ## UpdateAction
-[UpdateActions](http://schema.org/UpdateAction) allow bi-directional integrations.
+[UpdateActions](http://schema.org/UpdateAction) allow for bi-directional integrations.
 Users can perform simple actions securely from Flowdock without opening new browser tabs.
 The integration will receive a request from Flowdock with the user's Flowdock ID (for authentication) to perform actions on the resource.